 Coconut Milk Beverages

 Coconut-based products that are soy-free, gluten-free and dairy-free have been making their way onto grocery shelves more and more to satisfy people who have sensitivities.
 Turtle Mountain So Delicious Coconut Milk has an accurate name—it is delicious, rich, and creamy.
 It is great for cooking and baking, and a good choice when you want to drink it straight from the glass.
 Turtle Mountain also makes tasty dairy-free ice creams.

 03 of 06

 Prepared from fresh coconut meat, coconut milk is a great option for richer dairy-free dishes.
 Although it is high in fat and saturated fat, coconut milk is a delicious way to add creaminess to any number of dairy-free and vegan dishes, including, curries, pasta sauces, puddings, and dairy-free whipped cream.
 The top pick that is easy to find in the market is Thai Kitchen's Coconut Milk, both the lite and original varieties.
-Use it in making a vegan pumpkin soup.

 04 of 06

 Even if you love store-bought varieties of almond milk, it is easy to make homemade almond milk with raw dairy-free and soy-free ingredients.
 You can dress it up with carob powder, maple syrup, Medjool dates, or other flavors.Continue to 5 of 6 below.

 Rice milk is generally thinner in consistency than nut milk or soy milk, and it has a lighter, sweeter flavor that is perfect for using with cereal or in coffee.
 While rice milk works well in baking recipes, for using in dairy-free sauce recipes it generally requires some sort of binding or stabilizing agent such as agar flakes, eggs, flour, or xanthan gum.